-Туре Valuation technique Significant unobservable inputs significant unobservable inputs and fair value measurement Forward exchange contracts Forward pricing: The fair value is determined using either quoted forward exchange rates at the reporting date or present value calculations based on high credit quality yield curves in the respective currencies.
+Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Forward exchange contracts Forward pricing: The fair value is determined using either quoted forward exchange rates at the reporting date or present value calculations based on high credit quality yield curves in the respective currencies.
 Not applicable.
 Not applicable.
 Interest rate swaps Swap models: The fair value is calculated as the present value of the estimated future cash flows.
 Estimates of future floating-rate cash flows are based on quoted swap rates, futures prices and interbank borrowing rates.
 Estimated cash flows are discounted using a yield curve constructed from similar sources and which reflects the relevant benchmark interbank rate used by market participants for this purpose when pricing interest rate swaps.
 The fair value estimate is subject to a credit risk adjustment that reflects the credit risk of the Group and of the counterparty; this is calculated based on credit spreads derived from current credit default swap or bond prices.
 Not applicable.
 Not applicable.
+Equity conversion option (embedded in convertible notes) Least Squares Monte Carlo: The fair value is estimated by utilising a simulation of possible future share prices and applying least squares regression analysis, as well as comparing at each potential exercise date the discounted riskneutral expectation of the option payoff if not exercised and the relevant exercise price. • Expected volatility (30 June 2024: 47%, 31 December 2023: N/A).
+The estimated fair value would increase (decrease) if the expected volatility were higher (lower).